 The 2016 Queensland Pearcey Entrepreneur Award was presented to Aaron Birkby.
 The Award was presented at the ACS Queensland 50th birthday celebration dinner on Monday 24 October at BCEC by the Hon Chris Whiting, State Member of Parliament for the Seat of Murrumba, just north of Brisbane.

-Aaron plays an active role in building the Queensland start up ecosystem, including being the most active Start Up Weekend facilitator in Australia.
-He is a board member of Start Up Weekend Australia and is a member of the Queensland Start Up Working Group facilitating over 30 Strat Up weekends and hackathons.
+In addition to being a successful entrepreneur himself, Aaron has inspired many other young entrepreneurs through his active leadership in building the Queensland start up ecosystem, including being the most active Start Up Weekend facilitator in Australia.
+He is a board member of Start Up Weekend Australia and is a member of the Queensland Start Up Working Group facilitating over 30 Start Up weekends and hackathons.

 Aaron was selected from nine finalists for the 2016 Queensland Award, all of whom were wonderful advocates for the State's emerging ICT talent.
 Here is a thumbnail sketch of each finalists' career: